CSC 2231 PROGRAMMING AND DATA STRUCTURES I

 MAT 3442 PROBABILITY AND STATISTICS

 Four hours.
-Prerequisites: MAT 3313 and 3205.
+Prerequisite: MAT 3313 and 3205.
 Study of probability models, random variables, discrete and continuous distributions, sampling estimation, multivariate random variables, hypothesis testing and confidence intervals.

 MAT 4205 ALGEBRAIC STRUCTURES